-If you have a foreign academic qualification and want to work in a regulated profession (e.g. doctor or lawyer) in Germany, you need recognition of your foreign academic qualification.
-In our sections "Who needs recognition" and "Recognition procedure" you will find detailed information regarding this.
+If you have a foreign academic qualification and want to work in a regulated profession (e.g. as a doctor or lawyer) in Germany, you need to have your foreign academic qualification recognised.
+In our sections "Who needs recognition" and "Recognition procedure" you will find detailed information on this matter.

-You do not need recognition if you want to work in an academic, non-regulated profession, such as computer scientist, mathematician or economist.
-If you want to immigrate to Germany from a non-EU country to work and need a visa for Germany, such as the Blue Card, you must prove that your foreign academic qualification is comparable to a German university degree.
-To provide such proof, you can choose from the following options:
+You do not need the recognition certificate if you want to work in an academic, non-regulated profession, such as computer scientist, mathematician or economist.
+If you want to immigrate to Germany from a non-EU country to work and need a visa for Germany, such as the Blue Card, you must prove that your foreign academic qualification is equivalent to a German university degree.
+To provide such proof, you can choose one of the following options:

-The Central Office for Foreign Education (ZAB) operates the anabin database, which provides information on the evaluation of foreign educational qualifications and universities.
+The Central Office for Foreign Education (Zentralstelle für ausländisches Bildungswesen – ZAB) operates the anabin database, which provides information on the evaluation of foreign educational qualifications and universities.
 The database is currently available in German.
-These instructions explain step by step how to work with the anabin database.
+These instructions explain how to work with the anabin database step by step.